dmhenaopa/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

 A short description of each script:
 + dog.h: Define a new type struct dog with the following elements: name, type = char *,age, type = float, owner, type = char *.
++ 1-init_dog.c: A function that initialize a variable of type struct dog.
 +